markohlavaty/KenKenSolver/docs/user-manual.md

 ## Main function

-The main function just calls `solveAndPrint solvable4x4`.
-It is intended for a very quick demo of the program solving a KenKen problem.
+The main function can be called simply by `main`.
+It just calls `solveAndPrint solvable4x4`.
+This function is intended for a very quick demo of the program solving a KenKen problem.